 If you are a beneficial owner whose shares are held in street name and you do not submit voting instructions to your broker, your broker may generally vote your shares in its discretion on routine matters.
-We believe that Proposals Two and Four are routine and may be voted upon by your broker if you do not submit voting instructions.
+We believe that Proposal Three is routine and may be voted upon by your broker if you do not submit voting instructions.
 However, pursuant to rules of The NASDAQ Stock Market ("NASDAQ"), brokers do not have the discretion to vote their clients' shares on non-routine matters, unless the broker receives voting instructions from the beneficial owner.
-Proposals One and Three are considered non-routine matters.
-Consequently, if your shares are held in street name, you must provide your broker with instructions on how to vote your shares in order for your shares to be voted on Proposals One and Three.
+Proposals One and Two are considered non-routine matters.
+Consequently, if your shares are held in street name, you must provide your broker with instructions on how to vote your shares in order for your shares to be voted on Proposals One and Two.